Table of contents

 OWOX BI is an all-in-one marketing analytics platform that helps you collect unlimited amounts of unsampled raw data from various online and offline sources in one place (Google BigQuery).

-Start using OWOX BI for free, build the reports, start optimizing your campaigns, get your value, and then upgrade to one of the paid plans, if you need more functionality.
+Start using OWOX BI for free, build the reports, start optimizing your campaigns, get your value, and then upgrade to one of the paid plans if you want to grow faster.

 Funnel is an ETL (extract, transform, load) platform that collects your data and automatically organizes it so you can use it to create reports and dashboards with the metrics you need.
-The processed result then goes to the Funnel data warehouse, unless you select to store it in your own data warehouse or database.
+The processed result then goes to the Funnel data warehouse.

 However, you should take into account that Funnel doesn’t collect user behavior data from a website, doesn’t monitor data quality, and doesn’t support dynamic UTM parameters.